agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 The third challenge was search integration.
 Web search A P Is are not free, and different organizations prefer different providers.
 We needed flexibility here too.
-The MetaSerp library provided the abstraction we needed.
+The OmniSerp library provided the abstraction we needed.
 [PAUSE:1500]
 This was similar to the L L M challenge but for search.
 Web search A P Is cost money.
 Serper costs fifty dollars a month for five thousand queries.
 Serp A P I has different pricing tiers.
 Some teams already have contracts with specific providers.
 Others want to use mock data during development to avoid A P I costs.
 Each search A P I returns results in different formats, with different fields and structures.
-We needed the same kind of abstraction we built for L L Ms. The MetaSerp library solves this by providing a unified search interface.
+We needed the same kind of abstraction we built for L L Ms. The OmniSerp library solves this by providing a unified search interface.
 You call search normalized, and it returns a standard result format regardless of which provider is actually doing the search.
 This means the research agent doesn't need to know or care whether it's using Serper, Serp A P I, or a mock provider.
 Flexibility without complexity.
 [PAUSE:2500]
 -->

-# Challenge 3: Search Provider Options 🔍
+# Challenge 3: Search Providers 🔍

 **Requirement**: Support multiple search providers